aptos-labs/aptos-core/CONTRIBUTING.md

 # Contributing

 Our goal is to make contributing to Aptos Core easy and transparent.
+See [Contribute to Aptos](./developer-docs-site/docs/contribute/index.md) for full details.
+This page described [our development process](#our-development-process).

 ## Aptos Core